Synergizing Kolmogorov-Arnold Networks with Dynamic Adaptive Weighting for High-Frequency and Multi-Scale PDE Solutions: Introduction

-To overcome the inherent limitations of traditional numerical methods, Physics-Informed Neural Networks (PINNs) \cite{raissi2019physics} have been proposed as an innovative framework that integrates deep learning with physical prior knowledge.
-Distinct from traditional mesh-based methods, the core innovation of PINNs lies in the physics-constrained design of the loss function.
-Specifically, the governing PDEs, initial conditions (ICs), and boundary conditions (BCs) are embedded into the loss function as regularization terms, encoding these composite constraints as the training objective of the neural network.
-During the training process, the parameterized neural network $u_{\theta}$ gradually approximates the ground-truth solution of the PDE by minimizing this total loss function.
-The primary advantage of this approach is its mesh-free nature, which effectively alleviates the "curse of dimensionality."
-Furthermore, PINNs enable the unified modeling and solving of both forward problems (solution prediction) and inverse problems (parameter identification), significantly reducing computational complexity in complex scenarios.Since the inception of the PINN framework, it has demonstrated remarkable adaptability and potential across various multidisciplinary scientific and engineering applications.
-For instance, the Karniadakis group applied PINNs to the numerical simulation of complex fluid dynamics, successfully achieving efficient solutions for highly nonlinear problems such as unsteady flows and turbulence \cite{jin2021nsfnets, raissi2019deep}.
+Partial differential equations (PDEs) describe the continuous evolution of physical quantities in space and time through the relationship between unknown functions and their partial derivatives\cite{ren2025physics}.
+The practical solution of PDEs is severely constrained by in computational efficiency and geometric adaptability with traditional mesh-based methods.
+Physics-Informed Neural Networks (PINNs) integrate physical constraints into the loss function, enabling solutions that possess both physical interpretability and numerical advantages.
+This method alleviates the challenges faced by traditional mesh-based methods in high-dimensional modeling, complex boundary handling, and parameter inversion, notably their high computational costs, difficulties in mesh adaptation, and stability problems, thereby directly addressing these bottlenecks\cite{cuomo2022scientific}.
+Since the inception of the PINN framework, it has demonstrated remarkable adaptability and potential across various multidisciplinary scientific and engineering applications\cite{karniadakis2021physics},including fluid dynamics\cite{raissi2019deep}, biomedical engineering, and geosciences.
+For instance, the Karniadakis group applied PINNs to the numerical simulation of complex fluid dynamics, successfully achieving efficient solutions for highly nonlinear problems such as unsteady flows and turbulence \cite{jin2021nsfnets}.
 In the field of biomedical engineering, PINNs have been employed for simulating hemodynamic evolution and analyzing the mechanical properties of soft tissues, providing new technical support for clinical diagnosis and medical device design \cite{dousse2022multi, peng2020multiscale}.
 Additionally, this method has been successfully applied to dynamic process simulation in geosciences \cite{he2021physics}, structural stress analysis in solid mechanics \cite{haghighat2021physics}, and multi-scale heat conduction problems \cite{cai2021flow}, fully validating its cross-disciplinary universality and engineering practicality.